SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 - Features of natural images are invariant at every location of the image.
 Thus, filters can be replicated and used to cover the entire visual field.
 - The convolutional layer learns the features over small patches of the image and the learned features are then convolved with the image to obtain feature activations.
 - The weights can be learned using feature detectors or backpropagation.
-- The region of the input layer that is connected to a layer is referred to as the *receptive field*.
+- The region of the input layer that is connected to a convolutional layer is referred to as the *receptive field*.
 The weights learned are known as *filters* or *kernels*.
 - The output activation learned by a particular filter is known as a feature map.

 ### Input $\rightarrow$ Output